acherm/acherm.github.io/_posts/2020-01-03-FailuresAndSuccess2019.md

 * many [interesting](https://hal.inria.fr/hal-02287616) works on [sampling](https://hal.inria.fr/hal-02356290) and [learning](https://hal.inria.fr/hal-02287459) configuration spaces (see also this [survey](https://hal.inria.fr/hal-02148791))

 * co-chairing of [VaMoS](https://vamos2020.dbse.iti.cs.ovgu.de/) (14th International Working Conference on Variability Modelling of Software-Intensive Systems) with Maxime Cordy: proud to help the variability community!
+The conference will be in 2020, but the essential work was in 2019 (I guess!)

 * only one flight (from France to Greece)